JonathanJia05/osuDB/README.md

 # osuDB
 Project I made so that anyone can have easy access to the 170k+ ranked maps currently in osu.
 Used in conjunction with [osdbParser](https://github.com/JonathanJia05/osdbParser) to create the json files to be processed.

+- working on creating a RESTful API so that users don't need to request and retrieve data through the postgres CLI (Although using PGAdmin 4 is useful)

 ## Setup

 ### 1. Clone repo